rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 **Discipline:Mathematics**
 **Lattice Rank :7**

+**Related Lattice**
+Law of large numbers
+Invert

 #Introductions

-The central limit theorom tells you that, if you draw a fix number of samples n ( assume n big enough, we will talk about whats big enough later ) random samples from pool with known standard deviation & mean, then the sum of these sample values will form a bell curve, which mean of the sum will be true mean x n, and standard deviation of these sum will be pool standard deviation * n^1/2.
+The central limit theorom tells you that, if you draw a fix number of samples n ( assume n big enough, we will talk about whats big enough later ) random samples from pool with known standard deviation & mean, but **regardless the distribution shape**, then the sum of these sample values will form a bell curve, which mean of the sum will be true mean x n, and standard deviation of these sum will be pool standard deviation * n^1/2.

 Couple of things to notice: